Engbenjamin/Process_Document_Final_Draft/README.md

 ### Conduct Informational Interviews
 Beyond providing insider industry knowledge of the roles and responsibilities of being an Electronics Engineer, informational interviews may become a future point of contact at a company.
 Currently, around 80% of jobs are filled through referrals [^2].

 Conduct informational interviews with Electronics Engineers to network with industry insiders.
 Go to the University of Washington-Bothell LinkedIn page and click on the ‘Alumni’ tab then search by major, e.g. ‘Electrical Engineering’.
-Browse profiles that interest you and hit ‘connect’.
-Pair connection requests with a note on why you want to connect to increase the likelihood it is accepted.
+Browse profiles that interest you and take them out to coffee.

 ---
 ## References